-If you do have any technical issues with Slideroom, please email them directly at firstname.lastname@example.org.
+If you have any technical issues with Slideroom, please email them directly at firstname.lastname@example.org.

-There are two required steps to successfully completing your application for admission, if you do not complete both components, you will not be considered for admission:
+There are two required steps to successfully complete your application for admission, if you do not complete both components, you will not be considered for admission:

 You must complete the Common App w/ the NYU Supplement via the Undergraduate Admissions website, provide the requested academic documentation and supporting credentials, and submit directly to the Undergraduate Admissions department - please note that this academic requirement is slightly different for internal transfers.

 You must prepare a creative portfolio (with the seven components outlined below) and submit via the institute's online application system, The Clive Davis Institute Slideroom.
 Please note that, upon submitting your final creative portfolio, Slideroom charges a $10 fee for applicants to use this service (you may pay this fee with credit or debit card).
 Read the directions for the required components below very carefully.

 CREATIVE PORTFOLIO SUBMISSION REQUIREMENTS:In preparing your creative portfolio, please note that you do not necessarily need to have experience in the music industry, nor do you need to have access to resources to demonstrate your vision, creativity and passion, and your potential for success in the music industry.
 Have fun!
 Be creative!